rkuma183/wilsonmar.github.io/_posts/2016-07-03-macos-homebrew.md

 ## Brew Cask Install #

-Homebrew cask extends homebrew and brings its elegance, simplicity, and speed to MacOS (OS X) GUI applications and large binaries.
+Homebrew cask extends homebrew and brings its elegance, simplicity, and speed to MacOS (OS X) <strong>GUI</strong> applications and large binaries.

 With Cask, you can skip the long URLs, the "To install, drag this icon…", and manually deleting installer files.

+0. Temporarily set the permissions on /usr/local:

+   <pre><strong>sudo chown $USER /usr/local
+   </strong></pre>

 0. Install brew cask:

-   <pre><strong>
-   brew tap caskroom/cask
+   <pre><strong>brew tap caskroom/cask
    brew install brew-cask
    </strong></pre>